kellymurray/tiyd-js-crash-course/intro-js-deck.md

 ### Functions

 What if I want to make other sentences exciting?
-Manually updating the variable isn't very efficient, and programming is all about efficiency.
+Manually updating the variable is not very efficient, and programming is all about efficiency.

-Instead, I'll use a function.
+Instead, use a function.

 A function is a named block of instructions.

 ---

-Let's try it ourselves!
+Try it!

 In repl.it, type: